cartesi/docs/cartesi-rollups/build-dapps/guidelines.md

 Please, check the article [DApp architecture](../dapp-architecture.md) to explore more essential topics such as the [back-end](../dapp-architecture.md#back-end)) and [front-end](../dapp-architecture.md#front-end)) components, and the [communication](../dapp-architecture.md#communication) between them.
 :::

-The Cartesi DApp communicates between the front-end and back-end using the Rollups framework via a [set of HTTP APIs](..//http-api.md).
+Cartesi DApps communicate between the front-end and back-end using the Rollups framework via a [set of HTTP APIs](..//http-api.md).
 The Cartesi DApp back-end contains the application's business logic and executes within the Cartesi Rollups framework.
 The back-end produces outputs in the form of vouchers, notices, or reports, which provide vital information about the application's status.
-The Cartesi DApp front-end interacts with the user and is responsible for presenting information to the user and receiving user input.
+The Cartesi DApp front-end is responsible for presenting information and receiving inputs.
 The front-end communicates with the back-end via APIs, and Cartesi provides a range of APIs that DApp developers can use to interact with the Rollups framework.

 When it comes to DApp architecture and APIs, several points are important to highlight:

 * The [Cartesi Machine](/machine/intro) serves as the back-end for the DApp, and it is managed by a [Cartesi Node](../components.md#cartesi-nodes), providing a secure and efficient environment for running the DApp
 * All inputs are sent to the layer-1 smart contracts
 * You can query the Rollups state using a [GraphQL API](../api/graphql/basics.md).
 This state includes the received inputs and the associated outputs produced in the form of notices, vouchers and reports
-* You can retrieve the Arbitrary application state via the [Inspect HTTP API](../api/inspect/inspect.api.mdx).
-It allows the DApp frontend to make inspect-state requests to the DApp backend
+* You can retrieve arbitrary application state via the [Inspect HTTP API](../api/inspect/inspect.api.mdx).
+It allows you to implement a REST-like API on the back-end of your DApp to return arbitrary information about it, much like what web2 applications are used to.

 ## General recommendations